apiotrowski312/BenchHog/README.md

 At the moment, the only way to build and use BenchHog is by building it from source.

 Fortunately, it's pretty simple and straightforward.
-Clone repo with git clone XXX and call make build inside cloned repo.
+Clone repo with git clone git@github.com:apiotrowski312/BenchHog.git and call make build inside cloned repo.
 It will create binary inside bin catalog.

 ## Usage